-14 The proponent should refer to CEAA's guidance documents related to current use of lands and resources for traditional purposes in order to include the appropriate baseline information relevant to current use.
+The proponent should refer to CEAA's guidance documents related to current use of lands and resources for traditional purposes in order to include the appropriate baseline information relevant to current use.

-- places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - access and travel routes for conducting traditional practices; - frequency, duration or timing of traditional practices; - cultural values and importance associated with the area affected by the project and the traditional uses identified; - other current uses identified by the Mi'kmaq of Nova Scotia.
+- location of traditional territory (including maps where available); - location of reserves and communities; - traditional uses currently practiced or practiced in living memory, including practices that a Mi'kmaq of Nova Scotia group wants to engage in the future or recently did but cannot given the particular context; - location of traditional uses including, hunting, trapping, and fishing camps, cabins and traditional gathering or teaching grounds; - fish, wildlife, birds, plants or other natural resources and their habitats of importance for traditional use: - places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - access and travel routes for conducting traditional practices; - frequency, duration or timing of traditional practices; - cultural values and importance associated with the area affected by the project and the traditional uses identified; - other current uses identified by the Mi'kmaq of Nova Scotia.